nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 While it certainly makes more sense for extensions and many-to-many relations to adopt such a implementation, it would cause an issue where we would have to examine and update every meeting object to edit the person if we were to update and change a Person as the current implementation does not give the `Person` object an immutable unique identifier upon construction.
 As a result, the current implementation of the Meeting list takes in the `Person` class as the element of the list, and accesses the meeting attribute within the `Person` object when needed.
-To be more exact, the storage structure of the `Meetings` is actually a `TreeMap` with the `Meeting` as the key and its owner `Person` as the value. `Meetings` are iterable and take the iteration value by the datetime of its occurrence.

-In regards to the editing of the `UniqueMeetingList`, we implemented it in such a way that the meeting list is edited everytime the `UniquePersonList` is edited.
+In regard to the editing of the `UniqueMeetingList`, we implemented it in such a way that the meeting list is edited everytime the `UniquePersonList` is edited.
 Hence the impact of the alteration only remains on the `Model` component and the `Ui` components, with the `Logic` component only impacted in terms of accessing the `Model`.

-In the future, this implementation may be scraped in favor for an implementation where the `Meeting` class acts as the wrapper for the `Person` class, but for the sake of functionality, we shall keep the current implementation as is.

-The implementation of the `ScheduleCommand` integrates both adding and removing for the sake of simplicity of implementation as well as usability, as the team has concluded that having different commands that does similiar actions in regards to the data is overkill and would be a hassle to implement and use.
+The implementation of the `ScheduleCommand` integrates both adding and removing for the sake of simplicity of implementation as well as usability, as the team has concluded that having different commands that does similiar actions in regard to the data is overkill and would be a hassle to implement and use.
 Hence, we've taken the liberty to set the removal of a meeting as a type of "special input" case that is processed directly in the parser, rather than sending into a further and smaller parser.

+In future installments, this implementation may be scraped in favor for an implementation where the `Meeting` class acts as the wrapper for the `Person` class, but for the sake of functionality, we shall keep the current implementation as is.

 ### Representing birthdates of clients